Police arrest escaped terror suspect Daniel Abed Khalife in Chiswick

 The force said officers apprehended the 21-year-old just before 11am today in the Chiswick area, and he is currently in police custody.

-Officers had been searching the district earlier on Saturday after confirmed sightings in the area.
+Officers had been searching the district earlier today after confirmed sightings in the area - stopping and checking cars, inspecting car boots and asking residents for their IDs.

+Armed officers and police dogs were in the area while a police boat could be seen on the River Thames close to the roads.

-Daniel Khalife escaped from HMP Wandsworth on Wednesday 6 September and has been the subject of a national manhunt since.
+Daniel Abed Khalife escaped from HMP Wandsworth on Wednesday (6 September) and has been the subject of a national manhunt since, with police offering a £20,000 reward for information.

 In a short statement made after the arrest, the Met Police said: “We would like to thank the public and media for their support throughout our investigation to locate Khalife and we will provide a further update on his arrest in due course.’’